biswa123642/Sitecore-10-k8s-deploy-scripts/README.md

-# Colin Coopers "All in one" script for deploying non-production Sitecore 10 "XM" into AKS
+# The Sitecore Swiss Army Knife "All in one" script for deploying non-production Sitecore 10 "XM" into AKS

 ## Installing prerequisite software